1Best Oculus Rift Alternatives You Need To Try

 Of course, being the first doesn’t always translate to being the best.
 Dozens of VR headsets have been launched in the wake of the Oculus Rift, some more compelling than others.
 One thing’s for sure, virtual reality is here to stay and won’t be disappearing off the market like so many other tech fads such as 3D phones over the years.

 The central dilemma facing most individuals interested in VR right now is the plethora of choices on display in 2016.
-While Oculus seems like the default choice for them to dip their toes into VR waters, there are several other alternatives which they can choose to pursue instead, especially if the Rift’s $599 price tag is a significant bone of contention.
+While Oculus seems like the default choice for them to dip their toes into VR waters, there are several other alternatives that they can choose to pursue instead, especially if the Rift’s $599 price tag is a significant bone of contention.

 Here’s our list of the best Oculus Rift alternatives.